 To start with the Daleks I think are more effective in this story.
 Yes okay they are dispatched far too easily at the end, but still up until that point they have never seemed more dangerous.
 They take over the earth effortlessly, they butcher millions of people, they dispatch UNIT with no effort, they reduce all of the Doctors companions to tears, they kill a supporting character Harriet Jones, they cost the Doctor a regeneration they overpower and outsmart and capture the Doctor, Captain Jack, Sarah Jane, Martha and Rose, they threaten every single universe and they ultimately only lose because one of their own kind Dalek Caan turns against them.
 Even then the cost is huge, with millions of innocent people dead, the Doctor one incarnation down, Harriet Jones dead and Donna also loses her mind.

-I remember when I watched this episode with my mother who normally doesn’t have time for new who.
-She finds it too overblown and emotional, she still nevertheless said that the Daleks had never been scarier than they were in this story.
+I remember when I watched this episode with my mother who normally doesn’t have time for New Who, she still nevertheless said that the Daleks had never been scarier than they were in this story.

 See for yourself